pjpscriv/pjpscriv.github.io/content/en/about.md

 title: About
 ---

-I'm Peter, a Software Engineer from Aotearoa New Zealand.
+I'm a Software Engineer from Aotearoa New Zealand.
 I've recently moved to Montréal, Canada 🍁 having spent the past 5 years working for [Trade Me](https://trademe.co.nz) in NZ.

 I'm passionate, friendly, and excited about building interesting systems that solve important problems.
 I'm currently learning French and spending a bit more time tinkering in small open source projects.